ospaarmann/exdgraph/README.md

 **This is work in progress and not functional as of now.
 If you want to help, please drop me a message.
 Any help is greatly appreciated!**

 ExDgraph is the attempt to create a gRPC based client for the Dgraph database.
+WORK IN PROGRESS.

 - Read more on Dgraph here: https://docs.dgraph.io
 - Read more on gRPC here: https://grpc.io/docs/